Ask a doctor about a prescription for INSUCOR 10 mg TABLETS

 You can take activated charcoal (available at the pharmacy), while waiting for the doctor to arrive.

-In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicological Information Service, phone 91 562 04 20, indicating the medication and the amount ingested.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist immediately or call the Toxicology Information Service, telephone 91 562 04 20, indicating the medicine and the amount ingested.

-If you forgot to take INSUCOR
+If you forget to take INSUCOR

-Like all medicines, this medicine may cause side effects, although not everyone will experience them.
+Like all medicines, this medicine can cause side effects, although not everybody gets them.

-When INSUCORis used to treat high blood pressure, its possible side effects are:
+When INSUCOR is used to treat high blood pressure, its possible side effects are:

 Frequent side effects (may affect up to 1 in 10 people):